 Market Price of Common Stock.
 Common stock of closed-end funds frequently trades at a price lower than their net asset value.
 This is commonly referred to as "trading at a discount."
 This characteristic of common stock of closed-end funds is a risk separate and distinct from the risk that the Fund's net asset value may decrease.
-Both long and short-term investors, including investors who sell their common stock within a relatively short period after the Listing Date, will be exposed to this risk.
+Both long and short-term investors will be exposed to this risk.
 The Fund is designed primarily for long-term investors and should not be considered a vehicle for trading purposes.
 Whether investors will realize a gain or loss upon the sale of the Fund's common stock will depend upon whether the market value of the shares at the time of sale is above or below the price the investor paid, taking into account transaction costs, for the common stock and is not directly dependent upon the Fund's net asset value.
-Because the market value of the Fund's common stock will be determined by factors such as the relative demand for and supply of the common stock in the market, general market conditions and other factors beyond the control of the Fund, the Fund cannot predict whether its common stock will trade at, below or above NAV, or below or above the initial listing price for the stock.
+Because the market value of the Fund's common stock will be determined by factors such as the relative demand for and supply of the common stock in the market, general market conditions and other factors beyond the control of the Fund, the Fund cannot predict whether its common stock will trade at, below or above NAV, or below or above the initial listing price for the common stock.